What is Academic Integrity?

 It is also important to remember that the credibility of a UC Davis diploma will be based on the reputation of our school, and this derives from the quality and integrity of our scholarship and research.
 When students complete their work honestly, they can take pride in the fact that they are playing an important part in upholding the reputation that UC Davis enjoys as a world-class university.
 Every UC Davis graduate who seeks employment enjoys the benefit of having graduated from a University with our reputation.

-While a student may be tempted to pursue their own self interest to get a better grade by cheating or plagiarism, the reason people respect individuals with integrity is that everyone knows that it's not always easy to do the honest or fair thing, and that sometimes doing the right thing does seem to conflict with what we perceive to be in our best interest.
+While a student may be tempted to pursue their own self interest to get a better grade by cheating or plagiarism, the reason people respect individuals with integrity is that people know that it's not always easy to do the honest or fair thing, and that sometimes doing the right thing does seem to conflict with what we perceive to be in our best interest.

-So why should a student be honest and fair when the student knows that not everyone is?
+So why should a student be honest and fair when they know that not everyone is?
 Beyond the inherent "goodness" of honesty and fairness, what are the "material" pay-offs?
 As mentioned above, the esteem of others, self-confidence, better skills and a more accurate sense of where one's strengths and deficiencies lie — as well as a diploma that has value in the job marketplace — are all tangible benefits that come from doing one's work honestly.